 Pianist CÉSAR CAÑÓN alternates his activity as a concert pianist with vocal coaching and conducting.
 He has performed in his native Colombia, Brazil, Canada, Italy, Mexico, and the United States.
 His training includes fellowships with the Aspen Music Festival and the Merola Opera program.
 He has been guest instructor at the Ad Astra Music Festival, Universidad Central and Universidad Nacional in Colombia and at Emory University.
 As a chamber music player and conductor, he has performed in venues such as the Kennedy Center in Washington DC, Detroit Symphony and Hill Auditorium in Ann Arbor.
 He was assistant conductor of Ann Arbor Camerata for their 2015-16 season.
 An entrepreneur too, he created En Español: Sounds of the Hispanosphere, a festival dedicated to music of Spain and Latin America.
 Last January he joined San Francisco Opera as an Adler fellow pianist and coach.
 He finished his doctoral studies with Martin Katz at the University of Michigan.

 Canadian conductor and composer PATRICK MURRAY directs the University of Illinois University Chorus, and is a visiting artist with Illinois Summer Youth Music and the Ad Astra Music Festival in Russell, Kansas.
-A passionate advocate for new music, Murray previously served as Music Director of FAWN Chamber Creative (Toronto), where during his tenure he premiered two new chamber operas by emerging Canadian composers, as well as numerous interdisciplinary new music and media works.
-As a conductor, Murray has collaborated with the Illinois Modern Ensemble, Yale Voxtet, Yale Camerata, Thin Edge New Music Collective, Toy Piano Composers, and the University of Toronto New Music Festival.
-Equally at home in contemporary and historical performance, Murray has performed as a chorister with the Yale Schola Cantorum under the direction of noted Baroque specialists David Hill, Masaaki Suzuki, and Simon Carrington, and with the Illinois Bach Festival under Andrew Megill.
-An award-winning composer, Murray’s choral and chamber compositions are regularly commissioned and performed by ensembles across Canada and the United States.
+A passionate advocate for new music, Patrick previously served as Music Director of FAWN Chamber Creative (Toronto), where during his tenure he premiered two new chamber operas by emerging Canadian composers, as well as numerous interdisciplinary new music and media works.
+As a conductor, Patrick has collaborated with the Illinois Modern Ensemble, Yale Voxtet, Yale Camerata, Thin Edge New Music Collective, Toy Piano Composers, and the University of Toronto New Music Festival.
+Equally at home in contemporary and historical performance, he has performed as a chorister with the Yale Schola Cantorum under the direction of noted Baroque specialists David Hill, Masaaki Suzuki, and Simon Carrington, and with the Illinois Bach Festival under Andrew Megill.
+An award-winning composer, Patrick's choral and chamber compositions are regularly commissioned and performed by ensembles across Canada and the United States.